itsmanishsingh/html-css-project-11/Readme.md

-# project -11
+# Project -11

+I have used flex, wrap ,position,float and some basic properties of HTML and CSS only.
+***

-This project took me 8 hours to finish.
+This project took me 8 hours to finish using HTML and CSS only .

 ## [Link]()